hi-a/trinity-quickstart/README.rst

 Compute
 =======
-- edit /usr/sbin/trinity-start:6 to reflect the correct node prefix if using something other than *node* (vt_compute)
+- edit /usr/sbin/trinity-start:6 to reflect the correct node prefix if using something other than *node*
-- when reset, the compute nodes fail load docker daemon. docker pool has different UUID and disks are not reformated.
+- when reset, the compute nodes fail to load docker daemon. docker pool has different UUID and disks are not reformated.